yangx0e/yangx0e.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Postdoctoral Scholar Research Associate in Computing and Mathematical Sciences at the California Institute of Technology, sponsored by Professors [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm) and [Andrew M. Stuart](http://stuart.caltech.edu/).
+I am currently a postdoctoral scholar research associate in Computing and Mathematical Sciences at the California Institute of Technology, sponsored by Professors [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm) and [Andrew M. Stuart](http://stuart.caltech.edu/).

-Before joining Caltech, I was a Postdoctoral Researcher at the Yau Mathematical Sciences Center, Tsinghua University, and at the Beijing Institute of Mathematical Sciences and Applications, hosted by Professors [Shiu-Yuen Cheng](https://en.wikipedia.org/wiki/Shiu-Yuen_Cheng) and [Lingyun Qiu](https://ymsc.tsinghua.edu.cn/en/info/1032/3189.htm).
+Before joining Caltech, I was a postdoctoral researcher at the Yau Mathematical Sciences Center, Tsinghua University, and at the Beijing Institute of Mathematical Sciences and Applications, hosted by Professors [Shiu-Yuen Cheng](https://en.wikipedia.org/wiki/Shiu-Yuen_Cheng) and [Lingyun Qiu](https://ymsc.tsinghua.edu.cn/en/info/1032/3189.htm).

 I obtained my Ph.D. and M.Sc. in applied mathematics from King Abdullah University of Science and Technology (KAUST) under the supervision of Professor [Diogo Gomes](https://www.kaust.edu.sa/en/study/faculty/diogo-gomes).